anmoa/PILF/readme.md

 ## Future Features

-### MemoryGaussianMoE
+### Memory Gaussian MoE (MGM)

 This mechanism introduces a novel approach to enhance knowledge isolation and achieve natural gradient orthogonalization within Mixture-of-Experts (MoE) models.
-Instead of explicit memory replay, MemoryGaussianMoE leverages the model's own historical routing decisions.
-It collects and aggregates past routing distributions from each MoE layer into a buffer, forming a dynamic representation of the model's historical expert activation patterns.

-A new `historical_routing_loss` term is then introduced during backpropagation.
-This loss quantifies the divergence between the current batch's routing distribution and the aggregated historical context.
-By incorporating this loss, the router's gradient updates are implicitly guided to maintain a learned "orthogonality" or consistency with its past routing behavior.
-This enables the model to adapt to new tasks while naturally preserving previously acquired knowledge, effectively mitigating catastrophic forgetting.
+Unlike traditional methods that rely on replay or explicit loss terms, MGM utilizes the model's own historical routing decisions to directly influence the router's gradient updates during backpropagation.
+It collects and aggregates the historical routing distribution from each MoE layer into a buffer, forming a dynamic representation of the model's historical expert activation patterns.
+A `historical_routing_loss_val` (KL divergence between the current and historical routing distributions) is calculated, but is **not** directly added to the total loss.
+Instead, its gradient with respect to the router parameters is computed.
+This "historical gradient" is then dynamically mixed with the main task gradient according to a `(1 - PI)` weight.
+When the model's Predictive Integrity (PI) is low, the historical influence is higher, thus more strongly guiding the router's update to maintain consistency with past routing behavior.
+This implicitly guides the router to preserve previously acquired knowledge while learning new tasks through a natural gradient orthogonalization process, effectively mitigating catastrophic forgetting.

 ### Dynamic Top-K